arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/upsert.md

 ### `mergeObjects`

-The option `mergeObjects` controls whether object contents will be merged if an object attribute is present in both the `UPDATE` query and in the to-be-updated document.
+The option `mergeObjects` controls whether object contents are merged if an object attribute is present in both the `UPDATE` query and in the to-be-updated document.